youaani/jacc/README.md

 Jacc - Just Another Cloud in the Cloud
 ======================================

+Jacc targets the following user case:

+ * web applications running behind a load balancing proxy
+ * efficient hosting of several compentents, typically a cluser of application server, caching servers etc. A database cluster can also be hosted or use a DBaaS with backups etc. pre-configured
+ * ready for production use with the redundance and reliability this requires

+Jacc is NOT a Heroku type architeture with support for remote deployment.
+You are required to login to the server that hosts the web applications.

 Jacc is a private cloud built from standard components such as docker.io, hipache and redis-dns.
 Docker is a linux containers architecture and hipache a high perforamnce web proxy. redis-dns provides an internal DNS between containers.
 Docker and hipache are provided by the team behind the dotCloud service.

 The goal is to provide an architecture suitable for hosting a variety of components on a limited amount of server.
 Examples of components could be web applications build in PHP/Java/NodeJS/Ruby/Python etc. It could also include databases, caching systems, queue management etc. The limit is really only what's runs on the Linux flavours that docker supports.